 But ultimately, people do things because they get something positive from it.
 A benefit.
 People like eating like pigs (especially fatty or sugary foods), or they would rather socialize and have fun than do more important things.

 Does that make sense?
 Perhaps the person slapping themselves gets an emotional boost from all the people who take interest in them and who give them sympathy.
 The physical pain is WORTH enduring for the psychological bonus.

 What are people enduring in your church in order to receive a boost?
 I hate the incredibly uncomfortable (and too close) chairs our family endures in the service we go to.
-But I’m willing to endure it (for awhile) for the benefits I recieve.
+But I’m willing to endure it (for a while) for the benefits I receive.

 Ultimately, the benefits have to override the pain, or people will leave.
 Unless, of course, your church is perfect.